What types of problems can Invisalign treat?

 Dental Designs Clinic Singapore

 Invisalign is a game-changer for those who desire healthy and perfectly aligned teeth.
-This clear plastic aligner system allows you to achieve straight teeth without the drawbacks and hindrance of metal braces.
+This clear plastic aligner system1 allows you to achieve straight teeth without the drawbacks and hindrances of metal braces.

 What can Invisalign treat?

-Invisalign can treat a range of orthodontic issues including:
+Well, can invisalign fix crooked teeth?
+How about spacings?
+Invisalign can actually treat a range of orthodontic issues including:

 Overbite and underbite